logo

 3. MBBS Seat Availability: As of May 2026, there are 1,28,976 MBBS seats in India across 818 Medical Colleges.
 Over 12 Lakh students are expected to qualify NEET 2026.
 Which means students who qualify NEET 2026 will compete for an MBBS seat.

 4. NEET Counselling Rounds: All India and State counselling processes consist of multiple rounds.
 1, 2, 3 (Mop-Up), and various stray vacancy rounds.
-These are known to exhibit substantial fluctuations in NEET Cut Off 2026 for MBBS.
+These are known to exhibit substantial fluctuations in the MBBS Safe Score for NEET 2026.

 5. Categories & Reservations: